Tattler II

 Beam5,000lbs

-DisplacementNew Take on an Old Style
+Launch YearNew Take on an Old Style

-“We might get five boats trailing you all around the lake,” says the owner of Tattler II.
+“We might get five boats trailing you all around the lake,” says the owner of TATTLER II.
 “It’s a way to enjoy lake sailing history while having a great time on the water.
 There is no boat like it.”

-For more information on this boat, check out this write up about Tattler II by our friends at Stephens Waring Design.
+For more information on this boat, check out this write-up about TATTLER II by our friends at Stephens Waring Design.